kingnids1/GymMembership/README.md

 # GymMembership
-An HTML/CSS Prototype website for my CISC182 class
+A JavaScript/HTML/CSS Prototype website for my CISC182 class

+With a group of four other members this was my first dive into front-end focused web development.